QuentinRa/intellij-ocaml/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 This plugin is providing support for OCaml in IntelliJ.
 It's based on ReasonML and intellij-rust.
 If you are looking for a complete and maintained solution, please check the [ReasonML](https://github.com/giraud/reasonml-idea-plugin) plugin.
+I'm only a student, after all.

 ## 🎯 What's my goal?